ADITYA-176/Lite-Tech-/README.md

-                    -> User can also navigate to Home Page Where We descibe About Our Store -> User can navigate to his Transaction History where he find his all past orders -> User is also able to buy things(items)
+                    -> User can also navigate to Home Page Where We descibe About Our Store -> User can navigate to his Transaction History where he find his all past orders -> User is also able to buy things(items) -> User can edit his details

                     *) Admin Functionality
-                    -> Admin has the privilege to add new items -> After adding new items user's can also see updated items -> Admin can see through all the users transaction history
+                    -> Admin has the privilege to add new items -> After adding new items user's can also see updated items -> Admin can see through all the users transaction history -> Admin can see through each user transactions seperately -> Admin is able to edit users details

              Technoligies Used: